Matheus-jacobb/CompSpace/readme.md

 <br>

+---

+### **Step 2**

-After cloned/downloaded the project, you can just open 'first-page.html' file located on 'CompSpace-develop\pages\first-page' folder with a web browser of your choice or use [Visual Studio Code](https://code.visualstudio.com/) with [Live Server extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).
+2. After cloned/downloaded the project, you can just open 'first-page.html' file located on 'CompSpace-develop\pages\first-page' folder with a web browser of your choice or use [Visual Studio Code](https://code.visualstudio.com/) with [Live Server extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).

 And it's working on your machine!🚀🚀